-Figure 4.43 shows the temperature distribution on the surface (upper-left) and in a 2D cross-sectional planes across the bulk (upper-right) of the beam dump core.
+Figure 5.42 shows the temperature distribution on the surface (upper-left) and in a 2D cross-sectional planes across the bulk (upper-right) of the beam dump core.
 The distributions show that the highest temperature, with a value of 502 K, is found at the interface between the two blocks of each segment, which then degrades through the core bulk.
-The temperature of the cooling water increases at the exit of the channels, compared to that at the entrance, by a maximum value of 10 K.

-Figure 4.43 (lower-right) shows the von Mises stress distribution in the segmented block structure.
-While the graphite blocks of the side cooling structure do not show high stress values, the stress on the surfaces of the middle heat-sink channels is high, with a maximum value of $\sim 219\,\mathrm{MPa}$.
+This value is compared to 761 K and 774 K for the one-block and EUROnu-like structures, respectively (putting in mind that these two latter structures adopt surface cooling only).
+The temperature of the cooling water increases at the exit of the channels, compared to that at the entrance, by a maximum value of 10 K. Figure 5.42 (lower-right) shows the von Mises stress distribution in the segmented block structure.
+While the graphite blocks of the surface cooling structure do not show high stress values, the stress on the surfaces of the middle heat-sink channels is high, with a maximum value of ~ 219 MPa.
 This high value is due to the thermal expansion of the graphite blocks, which exert additional outward pressure on the heat-sink plates.
-However, it is still below the yield strength of the Cu alloy, $\sim 310\,\mathrm{MPa}$ (@ $20\,^\circ\mathrm{C}$).
-The highest von Mises stress for the one-block and the EUROnu-like structures can be found to be $325\,\mathrm{MPa}$ and $322\,\mathrm{MPa}$, respectively.
+However, it is still below the yield strength of the Cu alloy, ~ 310 MPa (@ 20 °C).
+The highest von Mises stress for the one-block and the EUROnu-like structures can be found to be 325 MPa and 322 MPa, respectively.

 The maximum von Mises stress found in the graphite bulk of all structures is less than 10 MPa.
-Moreover, the deformation in the core structure due to such a thermal load and the stresses were studied, and they are presented in Fig. 4.43 (lower-left).
-A very small deformation was found in the segmented block core, with a maximum displacement of 1.14 mm.
+Moreover, the deformation in the core structure due to such a thermal load and the stresses were studied, and they are presented in Fig. 5.42 (lower-left).
+A very small deformation was found in the segmented block core, with a maximum displacement of 1.14 mm, compared to 3.5 mm and 3.82 mm in the one-block and the EUROnu-like cores, respectively.
+It is important to note that that COMSOL accounts for the differences in the coefficient for thermal expansion (CTE) between the different materials in contact.